Ashura protests: Trials

 Many people are set to stand trial for taking part in the protests.
-At least one person arrested in connection with the protest, a university lecturer Abdolreza Ghanbari living in Pakdasht, has been accused of "moharebeh," (an Islamic term meaning "warring against God") and sentenced to death.
+At least one person arrested in connection with the protest, a university lecturer Abdolreza Ghanbari living in Pakdasht, was accused of "moharebeh," (an Islamic term meaning "warring against God") and sentenced to death.

 International reaction

-The governments of Canada, France, Germany, the United Kingdom and the United States are among those who have condemned the violence.
-US President Barack Obama openly criticized the Iranian government's violent crackdown on the protests in a speech and declared "The decision of Iran's leaders to govern through fear and tyranny will not continue."

-Venezuela condemned what it called Western governments' interference in Iran's internal affairs.
+The governments of Canada, France, Germany, the United Kingdom and the United States condemned the violence.
+US President Barack Obama criticized the Iranian government's actions at the protests.
+Venezuela condemned Western governments' interference in Iran's internal affairs.

-Slogans

-Since the protest coincided with Ashura, the commemoration observed by Shi'as for the death of Imam Hussein, the third imam of Shia's who was killed by the order of Umayyad Caliph Yazid I, protesters deliberately blended their political message with the Ashura's religious one in this protest.
-They alternated anti-government slogans with ancient cries of mourning for Imam Hussein.